SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/describe_role_permissions.rst

 DESCRIBE ROLE PERMISSIONS
 *************************

 You may use the ``DESCRIBE ROLE PERMISSIONS`` command to list all roles defined in your system.
-Since BLUE roles refer to both users and their assigned privileges, you will receive a list of users along with the associated name, privileges, login, and password if exists.
+Since BLUE roles refer to both users and their assigned privileges, you will receive a list of users along with the associated name, privileges, and login if exists.

 .. note::